nicktheo59/nicktheo59.github.io/now.md

 What I'm up to right now (in Derek Sivers fashion)

-### -- July 2021 onwards
+### -- Oct 2021 onwards

 The main things I'm working on:

-- Off-grid renewable energy systems
+- An invention for a competition entry in renewable energy generation

+- Researching code and writing up a plan for 'the Mindful Vision Intelligence company', it's just a chrome extention for now but in the future it could do a Carbon audit.

+- Furnishing an Auction Room (!), this ties-in with the renewables vision but is an exciting off-shoot project nonetheless.

+Further afield:
+- Considering to create a science tutoring resource for helping kids to catch-up
-- Formative assessments to compliment the Huberman Labs Podcast (this effort will serve as a guerilla marketing campaign for my prospective customers) as **I'm working on a supplement health food product.**
+- Formative assessments to compliment the Huberman Labs Podcast (this effort will serve as a guerilla marketing campaign for Biota.me Experimentalists / initial customers)
-- Hybrid of Hybrids IPO
+- Hybrid of Hybrids IPO / or a new Index ETF
 - Blockchain voting proposal for Cyprus reunification

 Some details I can't discuss publicly because of trade secrets and whatnot, but if you need more context ask away.